Windsor Pink Stick Classic

 Download Rules

 This Tournament has a ZERO TOLERANCE POLICY for abuse of tournament officials including but not limited to Referees, Timekeepers, Tournament Directors, Arena Staff or Volunteers.
 Obscene or objectionable language or actions in the stands, on the floor or on the player's bench will result in your removal from the arena.
+OLA Maintenance of Order, MR8.04(b), MR8.04(c), MR8.04(d), MR8.05,

-1. A team will consist of a maximum of 19 players (18 + 1) if only 1 goaltender is dressed or 20 players (18 + 2) if 2 goaltenders are dressed.
+5. A team will consist of a maximum of 19 players (18 + 1) if only 1 goaltender is dressed or 20 players (18 + 2) if 2 goaltenders are dressed.
+No more than 2 goaltenders may be dressed per team at any one time.

-4. All players and goalies must have helmets on while on the bench during game play.
+6. All players and goalies must have helmets on while on the bench during game play.

-7. It is the responsibility of the coaching staff to note any errors in the reporting of the score and to make the referee aware of these errors as soon as possible so they can be rectified before the conclusion of the game.
+9. It is the responsibility of the coaching staff to note any errors in the reporting of the score and to make the referee aware of these errors as soon as possible so they can be rectified before the conclusion of the game.
 Changes cannot be made to a game sheet after it has been signed by the referees.

-9. A hearing will be held for all match penalties or gross misconducts as per the 2024 OLA Automatic Discipline Policy.
+12. A hearing will be held for all match penalties or gross misconducts as per the 2025 OLA Automatic Discipline Policy.
 These hearings will be conducted at the main tournament office at Forest Glade Arena.

-11. Game Format and Times:
+Game Format and Times:

-The following game format will be followed.
 Warmup may be shortened at the discretion of the Tournament Director or Convenor should games be running behind.
 Teams should be available and ready to play at least 5 minutes ahead of their designated start time.

 · 3 Minute Warm-Up